Jamie Matthews

 I have worked a great deal during my career to learn tools that can assist with managing stress, depression, anxiety, personality disorder, and other disorders.
-We are all different and working together we will find the right tools to assist you in finding ways to manage your life balance and overall wellbeing.
+Since each of us is unique, we will work together to identify the best resources to help you manage your life balance and general wellbeing.

 Serves ages